Rated Excellent Online

 Many properties built during the post-war social housing boom of the 1950s and 1960s used system-build methods that are now classified as non-standard construction.
 Common types include Airey houses (prefabricated concrete panels), Wimpey No-Fines (poured concrete), Reema Hollow Panel, Laing Easiform and various timber frame systems.
 These construction methods were efficient and affordable to build but are often viewed cautiously by lenders due to questions about longevity, repairability and insurability.

 Concrete construction in particular raises concerns about potential deterioration over time, including issues with carbonation and reinforcement corrosion.
 Some lenders will only accept these properties where a structural survey has confirmed the property is in good condition and where the construction type has been formally identified and documented.
+PRC (Precast Reinforced Concrete) properties typically need a PRC certificate issued by an approved inspector confirming repair to a recognised standard.

 By contrast, ex-council properties built in traditional brick and block construction — which includes many pre-war estates and more modern builds — are generally treated the same as any other residential property and face no additional restrictions beyond normal lending criteria.
+Specialist lenders such as Together Money and Pepper Money have broader construction type policies than high-street banks and are worth approaching for properties with non-standard build methods.

 Deck Access, High-Rise and Estate Location Issues